tonypags/resume/Accomplishments.md

 * Transformed operational workflows into code, automating emails with HTML formatting
 * Deployed GUI app for non-technical staff that exports custom reports from RMM database
 * Implemented new dashboard platform, integrated with team website
-* Automated aggregation of daily backup reports from various solutions
+* Automated aggregation of daily backup reports from several different platforms
 * Designed scalable, future-proof software deployment procedures for external clients
 * Automated weekly operations workflows and QA checks, creating more time for projects
 * Authored functional modules for existing, unstructured codebase, including: